heavy-resume/heavy-stack/README.md

   - Simply delete the file
 - Prune old migrations:
   - See https://alembic.sqlalchemy.org/en/latest/cookbook.html#building-an-up-to-date-database-from-scratch
   - TLDR: You just delete the old files and modify the oldest migration to not have a previous revision.
 Recreating a database from scratch via migrations is an antipattern.
-If you really need to start fresh you

 ## Load Testing